AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

       For a project administrator account, select **Super User**.
 This role provides Admin rights to all settings and environments.
 If not selected, the account has only view options for all project environments.

-   -  Select permissions per specific environment (or branch) in the Integration environment: _No access_, _Admin_ (change settings, execute action, merge code), _Contributor_ (push code), or _Viewer_ (view only).
+   -  Select permissions per specific branch in the integration environment: _No access_, _Admin_ (change settings, execute action, merge code), _Contributor_ (push code), or _Viewer_ (view only).
 When you add active environments, you can modify permissions per user.

    >[!TIP]
    >